openimis/openimis_docs/user_manual/insuree_policies/contribution.rst

         `Image 109 - Calendar Selector - Search Panel`

+    * ``Contribution Category``

+      Select the ``Contribution Category`` that match with the type of contribution paid, by default there is *Contribution and Others* and *photo fee*. this enable to add fees that won't be counted as contribution payment

     * ``Contribution Paid``

       Type in the ``Contribution Paid`` to search for contributions with the paid amount, greater or equal to the typed amount.